-The perinatal registers are located in the Perinatal Registry, within the Health Gains Planning Branch of the Department of Health.
+The perinatal registers are located in the Perinatal Registry, within the Population and Digital Health of the Department of Health.

 The Perinatal Registry is staffed by a Data Custodian (senior epidemiologist) with responsibility for processing data requests and a Business Analyst with responsibility for collating and validating the information.

 Perinatal episodes will include the birth of a child, a stillbirth (fetal death), and the diagnosis of a structural or functional abnormality in a child up to 12 months of age that was present from conception or that occurs before the end of pregnancy (congenital anomaly).

 Reporting of births is a well-entrenched practice for Northern Territory midwives as most births occur in hospital and are notified to the Perinatal Registry by the "principal person" responsible at the birth (generally a midwife).
 However, there may be occasions where a birth occurs outside a hospital setting and a midwife is not present.

 Health practitioners are required to notify the Perinatal Registry if he/she is the "principal person" in these instances.